TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 I've made sure the IAM Policies attached to the cluster and the node group are tied down - in lines with PLP.
 So, even in case of a compromise, chances of privilege escalation will be low.

 Plus, we have endpoint access restrictions, and secured SSH Access - limited SSH access to worker nodes by specifying source security group IDs and SSH keys.

+ ### _Terraform State Backend - S3 + DynamoDB - Concurrency + State Locking_

+Eliminating potential chances of State Corruption that might happen during multiple Terraform applies.
+Terraform locks the state, preventing multiple concurrent terraform runs from multiple users, + DynamoDB is a secure and durable storage for State Locking as well.

+Enabling S3 Versioning on your backend S3 bucket to keep a history of your state files,▶️ for recovery from unintended changes.

+Using S3 Bucket Encryption for added security.
+While your state files are encrypted due to the encrypt attribute, ensuring the bucket itself is also encrypted. ▶ Additional Security Layer

 ### __